FernandoLab/2016_Anderson_et_al_JAM_Acclimation/README.md

-All of the commands to generate the Anderson et al. JAM manuscript outputs have been ran on Mac OS X 10.9 (others systems should work fine) with 8 GB RAM.
+The analysis from the Anderson et al. JAM manuscript can be recreated by using the associated R Markdown file.
+This is setup to be ran on Mac OS X and was initially performed with 8 GB RAM (less should be fine though).
 No root access is needed.
 This should all work in a linux enviornmnet as well if you use a linux version of USEARCH and the anaconda package manager [download page](http://continuum.io/downloads).

   1. Run the bash script to create a virtual enironment and download/install programs **LOCALLY** with the anaconda package manager.
 This will recreate the same enivronment I used.